Statistical and Computational Guarantees for Influence Diagnostics: Experimental Details

 \subsection{Evaluation Methodology and Other Details}

-Here we specify the quantities that appear on the x and y axes of the plots in this paper.
+Here, we specify the quantities that appear on the x and y axes of the plots in this paper.
 We also give some extra details of the experimentation.

-\myparagraph{$x$ Axis} We are interesting in how the empirical influence function differs from the population influences functions as sample size increases.
+\myparagraph{$x$ Axis} We are interested in how the empirical influence function differs from the population influences functions as sample size increases.
 Therefore, on the $x$ axis we place the size of the subset (sample size) of the original population that was used to calculate the empirical influence.

-\myparagraph{$y$ Axis} In each of our experimentation's we demonstrate how certain quantities change that use the influence function change as the sample size increases.
-For both of the simulations and the small economic datasets, we calculate the normalized Hessian difference between the empirical influence and populations influence, $||I_n(z) - I(z)||^2_{H_\star}$.
-Lastly for both of the language model experiments (zsRE and WikiText), we compute the difference in the influence on the test set between the empirical and population influence, $G_n(z) - G(z)$.
+\myparagraph{$y$ Axis} In each of our experimentation's we demonstrate how certain quantities change as the sample size increases.
+For both of the simulations and the small economic datasets, we calculate the normalized Hessian difference between the empirical influence and population's influence, $||I_n(z) - I(z)||^2_{H_\star}$.Lastly, for the $y$ axis for both of the language model experiments (zsRE and WikiText), we compute the difference in the influence on the test set between the empirical and population influence, $G_n(z) - G(z)$.

 \myparagraph{Software} We used Python 3.7.11, Pytorch 1.10.2 and HuggingFace Transformers 4.16.2.

 \myparagraph{Hardware} All experiments were run on 4 NIVIDIA Titan V GPU with 12GB memory.